sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 3. Corpus Tag - A SWID or CoSWID tag that identifies and describes an installable software component in its pre-installation state.
 A corpus tag can be used to represent metadata about an installation package or installer for a software component, a software update, or a patch.
 4. Supplemental Tag - A SWID or CoSWID tag that allows additional information to be associated with a referenced SWID tag.
 This helps to ensure that SWID Primary and Patch Tags provided by a software provider are not modified by software management tools, while allowing these tools to provide their own software metadata.

-Note: The type of a tag is determined by specific data elements, which is discussed in {{model-tag-type}}.
+The type of a tag is determined by specific data elements, which is discussed in {{semantics-tag-type}}.

 > Corpus, primary, and patch tags have similar functions in that they describe the existence and/or presence of different types of software (e.g., software installers, software installations, software patches), and, potentially, different states of software components.
 In contrast, supplemental tags furnish additional information not contained in corpus, primary, or patch tags.
 All four tag types come into play at various points in the software lifecycle, and support software management processes that depend on the ability to accurately determine where each software component is in its lifecycle.